 Your budget of time, money and resources will help you to see where to start.

 If you have limited resources I suggest that you master one social media platform at a time.
+If you are B2B, then I would suggest mastering LinkedIn first.
 It will take a couple of weeks or in some cases months, before you really start to feel comfortable performing each of the tasks you identify.

 Next you want to identify what is the specific goals in using the social media platform(s) you select as best to connect with your ideal clients.